Information Access of the Oppressed: Freirean Design for Emancipatory Information Access: Conclusion

 \section{Conclusion}

-Information access is too critical to our collective sensemaking and sociopolitical discourse to be left in the hands of powerful corporations and economic elites.
-In a globalized world, our IA platforms must represent the interconnectedness of different communities and cultures worldwide, and not privilege the perspectives of a handful of powerful nations nor continue to reproduce the epistemic injustices of our past.
-These injustices are the poison fruits of the structures of oppression that have their roots in our history and continue their domination~\citep{collins1990black} into the present, including colonialism, cisheteropatriarchy, classism, casteism and ableism among others; and so it is the explicit goal of emancipatory IA to aid the dismantling of these structures.
+IA is too critical to our collective sensemaking and sociopolitical discourse to be left in the hands of powerful corporations and economic elites.
+In a globalized world, our IA platforms should represent the interconnectedness of different communities and cultures worldwide, and not privilege the perspectives of a few powerful nations nor continue to reproduce the epistemic injustices of our past.
+These injustices are the poison fruits of systemic oppression that have their roots in our history and continue their domination~\cite{collins1990black} into the present---\eg, colonialism, cisheteropatriarchy, classism, casteism, and ableism; and so it is the explicit goal of emancipatory IA to dismantle these structures.